AymericDM83/G-Board/README.md

-# "G-BOARD", Dashboard with weather, news and fun
+# "G-BOARD", Dashboard with weather and space news

-Creation of a simple dashbord with News, Weather and Fun sections
+Creation of a simple dashbord with News and Weather pages

-API's used in this project: OpenWeatherMap, InshortNews, Excuser, ChuckNorris.io
+API's used in this project: OpenWeatherMap, SpaceflightnewsAPI

 ## Description